Roshgar/EDH-Card-Lists/Yarok.md

-# ETB interesting card list
+# Interesting cards for a Yarok deck

 Some "as it enters", some not exactly ETB, but somewhat related, and interesting effects at least